 One requirement of working on STEM OPT is that the student must work for an E-Verify employer.
 E-Verify is an Internet-based system that allows businesses to determine the eligibility of their employees to work in the United States.

 Employees working at WUSTL on OPT who are in STEM fields are eligible to apply for the 24-month extension of OPT, since WUSTL is an E-Verify employer.
-To obtain the E-Verify number for the university, please contact Vernita Smith in the Office of Human Resources.
+The E-Verify code for the Danforth Campus is 175097, and 175102 for the Medical Campus.

 I-983 Training Plan